 Reading is a conversation.
 All books talk.
 But a good book listens as well.

 A good book covers every specific detail of the topic it is listing.
-Recruitment process consists of a series of tests and interview rounds which includes Aptitude Rounds, Logical Reasoning, communication skills, Data structures & Algorithms, System Design rounds and other CS subjects.
+The recruitment process consists of a series of tests and interview rounds which includes Aptitude Rounds, Logical Reasoning, Communication Skills, Data Structures & Algorithms, System Design Rounds, and other CS subjects.

 Below are some of the most recommended books which will surely help to prepare for placements:

 This is the must-have book for any higher-level competitive exams and interview preparation.
 The book, “How to Prepare for QUANTITATIVE APTITUDE for CAT by Arun Sharma” covers all aspects of the Quantitative section that is required and generally asked in any major aptitude round, this book is well crafted and structured to guide the readers through the step by step process of solving a problem.
 Needless to say why the book is generally referred to as the Bible for any general aptitude exams.
 Not only does it cover the theoretical part but also discusses many tricks and shortcuts to solve a particular question.
 What makes this book special is its quantity and quality of problems divided into three difficulty levels- Level I, Level II, and Level III for every chapter.

 Keeping in mind that Algorithm is an integral part of the interview rounds, the book “Introduction to Algorithms” is one in the market providing comprehensive discussions of all the algorithms in-depth, with implementation, design, and complete analysis with time and space complexities.
 Focusing from the engineering point of view towards solving problems related to Dynamic Programming, Greedy Algorithms, and Flow Networks, this is the must-have book before the placement starts.
 The book also covers the mathematical aspects of the approach towards a problem and brings many new exercises and problems for students studying Data Structures and Algorithms.